CindyX0/CS506Final_Project/README.md

 After training the model, its performance is evaluated for each satisfaction variable using accuracy and a classification report.
 Finally, the most important features  used in making predictions are extracted and the top 30 are visualized using a bar plot.

-**Top contributing Features Visualization**
+**Top Contributing Features Visualization**

 ![alt text](<Visualizations/Model 1 Visualizations/topcontributingfeaturespng.png>)

-Analysis: Behaviors like your spouse being lovign and caring, feeling like you can confide in your relationship, stress level with your spose, sex satisfaciton, and argument frequncy shed insight int predicitng these targets
+Analysis: Behaviors like your spouse being loving and caring, feeling like you can confide in your relationship, stress level with your spose, sex satisfaciton, and argument frequncy shed insight int predicitng these targets

 **Model Residuals Visualization**